-If you start to make some extra money and you have a bunch of student loans yet to be repaid that burgeoning on a daily basis, it is only natural that you would want to cater to repaying them first.
+If you start to make some extra money and you have a bunch of student loans yet to be repaid that burgeoning daily, it is only natural that you would want to cater to repay them first.
 Who would not like the idea of getting relieved of their student loans a little earlier than stipulated?
-And to a layman it makes perfect sense.
-You would pay a little more to watch the remainder of your student loan decrease.
+And to a layman, it makes perfect sense.
+With Student Loan Overpayment you would pay a little more to watch the remainder of your student loan decrease.
 This could also mean lowered interests and faster relief from the burden of having to pay your loans.
-Bear in mind that, depending on whether your have a private student loan or a federal student loan, overpayment may be dealt with differently.
+Bear in mind that, depending on whether you have a private student loan or a federal student loan, the overpayment may be dealt with differently.
 It is very important to have a good understanding of student loans before anything else, including making decisions about overpayments.

-There are quite a few reasons for this, which we will see.
+There are quite a few reasons for this, which are discussed in this article.

 Repaying student loans can be done in numerous ways.
-Each come with their own procedures for overpayments.
+Each comes with their procedures for student loan overpayments.
 Explore more to find out if overpaying on your student loan would be a good idea for you.
 Now, let’s break down how overpayments work and what could be some scenarios where it makes sense.